A History of the Parramatta Park Runners

 - Brian Sharpe (Printer)

 - Graham Taylor (Accountant)

 Each of these runners had a previous connection with Parramatta Park.
-In Graham’s case, he had first visited the Park on 21 October 1939, had his first race there on 2 May 1953 and has been a regular visitor ever since.
+In Graham’s case, he had first visited the Park on 21 October 1939, had his first race there on 2 May 1953 and then became a regular visitor.